sswetha08/RoboCon-2018-Phase-1/MotionControl/LineFollower/README.txt

-File managed by : Ravi and Avneesh
+File managed by : Avneesh, Swetha and Medha

 File deals with : LineFollower algorithm and code on arduino.